Atlasplatform/responsive-html-email-template/readme.md

-# Really Simple Responsive HTML Email Template for the @tlas Email Assistant
+# Really Simple Responsive HTML Email Template
+Will be used as base for the MVC.
+Getting a better version in time.

 [Credit goes to leemunroe ](https://github.com/leemunroe/responsive-html-email-template).